UniMath/agda-unimath/CODINGSTYLE.md

   glance, and easier to work with in subsequent code.
 - We encourage limiting the depth increase of indentation levels to two spaces.
   This practice tends to keep our code reader-friendly, especially on smaller screens, by keeping more code on the left-hand side of the screen.
+In particular, we discourage the use of indentation for the sole purpose of aligning code to make it "neat".
+In our experience, this hurts the maintainability of the code, and you may find that it violates some of our other conventions as well.
 - The use of `where` blocks in definitions is perfectly fine but keeping them short and specific to the definition of the current object is beneficial.
-Note that definitions made in a `where` block in a definition cannot be reused outside of that definition.
-Finding a way to factor out small lemmas into reusable definitions leads to more readable, maintainable, and refactorable code, and it can even help Agda's verification process run smoother.
+Note that definitions made in a `where` block in a definition cannot be reused outside of that definition, and finding a way to factor out small lemmas into reusable definitions leads to more readable, maintainable, and refactorable code.
+It can even help Agda's verification process run smoother.
 - Record types aren't frequently used in the `agda-unimath` library.
 This is mostly because they make it more complex to characterize their identity type.
   However, when the identity type isn't as critical, feel free to use record